fscpscollaborative/fscps.tools/docs/Get-FSCPSADOTestSuiteByTestCase.md

 ### System.Collections.Hashtable
 ## NOTES
-Ensure you have the correct permissions and a valid access token in the authorization header.
-The function assumes the Azure DevOps API is available and accessible from the environment where the script is executed.
+- The function uses the Azure DevOps REST API to retrieve the test suite.
+- An authentication token is required.
+- Handles errors and interruptions gracefully.

 ## RELATED LINKS